Even at its lowest point, the cabin is over 6 foot high, so there’s space, space and more space.

 While standard planes are metal, the Dreamliner is made of something called composite – a combination of different materials.
 It basically means it’s stronger, lighter and more aerodynamic.

 Move over, Lewis Hamilton.
-This jet will zoom through the air at Mach 0.85.
+This jet zooms through the air at Mach 0.85.
 That’s the equivalent of 640 miles per hour – about three times faster than a Formula 1 car at full throttle.

 When it comes to powerful engines, the Dreamliner’s take some beating.
 Each one has enough power to supply energy to two million iPods at the same time.